kaerlath/DiceMaster/README.md

 - Server-scheduled 2.4–5 second rolls.
 Everyone sees the roller's chosen skin, not their own preference applied to someone else's roll.
 - Five color finishes and six texture skins: Moonstone Marble, Elderwood, Astral Glass, Obsidian Relic, Frostbound and Crimson Velvet.
 - Shared room roster and recent roll history.
-- Individually issued GM access, private per-participant modifiers applied to **each die**, and server-enforced permissions.
-Creating a room never grants GM access.

-## GM authentication

-Obtain an individual code privately from the relay operator.
-Join a room, open Connection, enter it under **Server Authentication**, optionally check **Remember on this device**, and authenticate.
-The GM Controls tab appears only after server confirmation.

-The input field clears after use.
-Remembered credentials are encrypted for your Windows user using DPAPI in the plugin configuration directory, outside the plugin update directory.
-They are bound to the relay address.
-Joining a room after a reload requests a fresh authorized session.
-Sessions last 15 minutes; use Restore saved authentication when needed.
-Forget saved code removes the local saved copy; End authenticated session ends the current session.
-Never post access codes in issues or screenshots.

 ## Build and checks